alanlgoncalves/marvel-app/README.md

 - [ESLint](https://eslint.org/)
 - [Prettier](https://prettier.io/)

-# Project Startup
+## Project Startup

-To run this project, you will need a Marvel API key.
+To run this project, you will need the dependencies belloy:

+- Marvel API keys.
 Click [here](https://developer.marvel.com/) and select "Get a Key" to get a key!
+- Android SDK installed with a configured emulator
+- XCode installed with a configured emulator **(macOS only)**

-Set the keys on the file `marvel-app/src/config/api-key.ts`
+Set the Marvel API keys on the file `marvel-app/src/config/api-key.ts`

 ```
 const apiKey = {